 The District is exposed to various risk of loss related to torts, theft of, damage to, and destruction of assets, errors and omissions, injuries to employees's health and life, and natural disasters.
 The District manages these various risks of loss through the purchase of commercial insurance.
-Management believes such coverage is generally sufficient to preclude any significant uninsured losses to the District.
+Management believes such coverage is sufficient to preclude any significant uninsured losses to the District.
+Settled claims have not exceeded this insurance coverage in any of the past three fiscal years.